 Discussion

-In this study, we generated dark purple tomatoes with approximately 4-fold and 2-fold increases in the levels of anthocyanins in tomato peel and flesh, respectively, compared to the DR-expressing tomatoes after co-expression of CHI in the DR-expressing tomato plants (Fig 5a).
+In this study, we generated dark purple tomatoes with approximately 4-fold and 2-fold increases in the levels of anthocyanins in tomato peel and flesh, respectively, compared to the DR-expressing tomatoes after co-expression of CHI in the DR-expressing tomato plants .

+맛 논문에서 DR only 와 CHI only를 따온후 이것의 적요 부문은 chi x dr만 씀..그렇게 줄임..이것의 내용을..

 This result suggests that the conversion of naringenin chalcone to naringenin, catalyzed by CHI, is still a bottleneck in the anthocyanin biosynthesis pathway, though DR in tomatoes induce the expression of endogenous CHI.
 In addition to increased anthocyanins, we also observed a significant increase in total flavonol content after the addition of CHI to DR-expressing lines (Fig 5c) in tomato peel.
-With respect to flavonol content in tomato peel, it seems the DR may have less impact on total flavonol accumulation than CHI alone lines, which was confirmed by comparing flavonol content from CHI and CHI/DR lines (Fig 5c).
-The CHI alone lines increased the flavonol and anthocyanin content in peel by average 8 and 1.4 fold, respectively, however the DR alone lines increased them by only 4 and 77 fold (Fig 5), respectively.
+With respect to flavonol content in tomato peel, it seems the DR may have less impact on total flavonol accumulation than CHI alone lines.The CHI alone lines increased the flavonol and anthocyanin content in peel by average 8 and 1.4 fold, respectively, however the DR alone lines increased them by only 4 and 77 fold (Fig 5), respectively.

 Compared to peel tissue, it is hard to achieve substantial increase of both anthocyanin and flavonol content in flesh.
 Several groups reported limited flavonol increase in flesh by overexpressing some genes.
 Colliver (2002) (Colliver et al. 2002) reported that concomitant expression of CHI, CHS, F3H and FLS in tomato flesh increases flavonol content.
 Our CHI gene produced a moderate increase in both flavonol and anthocyanin content in the flesh after stacking DR genes.
 Reportedly, the DR gene upregulates not only CHI, but also PAL, and F3H (Butelli et al. 2008).
 All these genes play a role in conversion of phenylalanine into flavonol precursors.